totalslacker-civ6mods/Historical-Victories/README.md

    - Be the first to construct a Library
    - Be the first to research Early Empire
    - Be the first to declare war
-2. Sumerian Renaissance : None
+2. Sumerian Renaissance : <= Ancient Era
    - Build the Etemenanki wonder
    - Build 3 Ziggurat improvements
-3. Epic of Gilgamesh : None
+3. Epic of Gilgamesh : <= Ancient Era
    - Kill 10 units with the Sumerian War Cart unit
    - Be the first to recruit a Great Writer